blackducksoftware/hub-rancher/externaldb/README.md

 ## Activate Rancher Secrets serivce for your environment

 Rancher Secrets has to be running in your environment.
 Secrets are going to be used to manage passwords necessary for authenticating with the database.
-See Ranched [docs](https://rancher.com/docs/rancher/v1.6/en/cattle/secrets/) for details.
+See Rancher [docs](https://rancher.com/docs/rancher/v1.6/en/cattle/secrets/) for details.

 ## Configure the external database instance